 One third of the magma that has erupted onto earth's surface for the last 10 000 years has come from Iceland.
-The island itself was formed out of the ocean some 24 million years ago by volcanic eruptions, and with 30 active volcanoes and more than 200 more spread across the country - it's probably the best place in the world to do Volcano Tours.
+The island itself was formed out of the ocean some 24 million years ago by volcanic eruptions, and with 30 active volcanoes and more than 200 more spread across the country - it's probably the best place in the world to take a volcano tour.

-Here below are a few documentaries about Icelandic volcanoes.
-Please enjoy.
+Here below are a few documentaries about Icelandic volcanoes:

 While planes were stranded everywhere in 2010 a team from the National Geographic flew into the volcanic eruption of Eyjafjallajokull to film it right from the beginning.
 They also seem to enjoy reminding us of how the nearby volcano Katla, can make Eyjafjallajokull look like a match in the wind.